-(Editor's note: Hannah Bohn, a sophomore majoring in French and anthropology, remembers a turning point in her life when she attended Augustana's annual January Academic Departmental Open House & Scholarship Competition.
+(Editor's note: Hannah Bohn, a senior majoring in French and anthropology, remembers a turning point in her life when she attended Augustana's annual January Academic Departmental Open House & Scholarship Competition.

 By Hannah Bohn

-In January 2010, I made my first solo flight to Augustana College.
+In January of my senior year of high school, I made my first solo flight to Augustana College.
 I flew from Denver to the Quad Cities to attend the departmental scholarship day for accepted students.

 Now I had already visited Augustana once before.
 The preceding summer, my mother and I took a three-day/five-school road trip through the Midwest, and Augustana was one of the last schools we visited.
 That day was lush and green and in the midst of a beautiful Rock Island summer.
 That day, my mother knew that I would end up here.

 Half a year later, I arrived in the QC airport to snow and cold, and that night I decided that Augustana was where I was meant to be.

 At this time I was mostly decided on Augustana.
 The campus was small yet beautiful; my prospective major was offered, my AP credits accepted.
 But, in all honesty, statistics and aesthetics and academics do not provide a complete picture of any college campus.

 After arriving on campus and taking a casual and enjoyably long tour, I met my student hosts for the night.
 To say that these girls, now seniors at Augustana, influenced my enthusiasm toward being a student on this campus is a gross understatement.
 My first Friday night at college, playing music in the residence hall basement, was so meaningful to me that these girls, and the friends they call family, were the subject of my essay in the scholarship competition the next day.